 Research into the use of promotional codes has shown that UK customers are increasingly basing their buying decisions on being able to find special offers, with retailers at times struggling to satisfy consumer expectations.
 70% of survey respondents said they typically spend upwards of ten minutes searching for promotional codes at the point of purchase – equal to the average amount of time spent on retailers’ websites in the first place.

 The research was conducted by business incubation network Sussex Innovation on behalf of its member company Uniqodo, a unique voucher code generation platform.
 Researchers collected survey responses from 250 consumers and 25 retail sector businesses, as well as conducting in-depth interviews with senior professionals at eight retail brands and one e-commerce consultancy.
 The conclusions have been published in a report, Overcoming over-discounting: are promotional codes the next frontier in data-driven marketing?
+You can read analysis of that report here.

 The impact of promotional code aggregation websites on the online retail market was found to be growing - two-thirds of consumers have used these sites to source a code in the past 3 months, with 44% claiming to use them more regularly than they did last year.